CONSTITUTION and BY-LAWS

 The Chair of the Board of Directors may invite any individual to report or join in discussions at a specific meeting of the Board of Directors.
 Such an invited individual will have no vote in the proceedings of the Board.

 Any member of the Society wishing to attend a Board of Directors meeting must send a written request to the Chair at least fourteen (14) days prior to the Board meeting.
 The decision of the Chair is final.

 The Chair may call the Board into Executive Session at any time.
 Executive Sessions are only called when the Board must deal with sensitive issues related to the overall health and well-being of the Society.
-Only the Board members and invited staff may remain in the room for the Executive Session.
-The Chair may invite another member to remain only if that member's attendance is integral to the Executive Session's business.
-All other guests of the Board must leave the room.
+Only the Board members and invited staff may remain in the meeting (live or virtual) room for the Executive Session.
+The Chair may invite another member to remain only if that member’s attendance is integral to the Executive Session’s business.
+All other guests of the Board must leave the meeting room (live or virtual).